valkey-io/valkey-doc/commands/shutdown.md

 system is in a state that does not allow to safely immediately persist on disk.

-Normally if there is an AOF child process performing an AOF rewrite, Redis will simply kill it and exit.
+Normally if there is an AOF child process performing an AOF rewrite, Valkey will simply kill it and exit.
 However, there are situations where it is unsafe to do so and, unless the **FORCE** modifier is specified, the **SHUTDOWN** command will be refused with an error instead.
 This happens in the following situations: